-A potential alternate source was previously identified in prior ASD investigations (EHS Support, 2019a, 2019b, 2020, 2021a, 2021b, 2021c, 2022), based on the following lines of evidence:
+A potential alternate source was previously identified in prior ASD investigations1 based on the following lines of evidence:

-- A lack of exceedances and increasing trends of primary indicators of CCR. - Constituent concentrations in BSFAP water are lower than those of the corresponding constituent observed in groundwater from MW-1603. - Major ion chemistry was not indicative of mixing between BSFAP water and groundwater. - Acidic groundwater in MW-1603 (pH 3 to 5.5 standard units [S.U.]) is not indicative of BSFAP water (pH 7.97).
+- A lack of exceedances and increasing trends of primary indicators of CCR. - Constituent concentrations in BSFAP water are lower than those of the corresponding constituent observed in groundwater from MW-1603. - Major ion chemistry was not indicative of mixing between BSFAP water and groundwater. - Acidic groundwater in MW-1603 (pH ranging from 3.0 to 5.5 standard units [S.U.]) is not indicative of BSFAP water (pH 7.97).

-For the purposes of this ASD addendum investigation, constituents were identified that would serve as a primary indicator for CCR.
+For the purposes of this ASD investigation, constituents were identified that would serve as a primary indicator for CCR.
 A primary indicator must meet both of the following criteria:

-- 1. The constituent typically has a high concentration in CCR leachate, relative to background, such that it is expected to have an elevated concentration in the event of a release. - The constituent is unreactive and has high mobility in groundwater, such that it is expected to be at the leading edge of the plume.
+- 1. The constituent typically has a high concentration in CCR leachate, relative to background, such that it is expected to have an elevated concentration in the event of a release; and - 2.
+The constituent is unreactive and has high mobility in groundwater, such that it is expected to be at the leading edge of the plume.
 Consequently, the constituent will have elevated concentrations relative to background across the entire area of the plume.